Arsenal21/easy-wp-smtp/easy-wp-smtp/readme.txt

 == Changelog ==

+= 1.2.9 RC =
+* Added additional setting to deal with email aliases (thanks to bradclarke365).
+* Fixed "Reply-To" option wasn't saving if it is blank.

 = 1.2.8 =
 * New settings option to specify a reply-to email address.
 * There is a new settings option to enable debug logging.